dariober/ASCIIGenome/docs/commandHelp.rst

     highlight_mid_char                 true  # Highlight mid-character in read tracks?
     nucs_as_letters                    true  # Show read nucleotides as letters at single base resolution?
     show_soft_clip                     false # NOT IN USE YET - Show soft clipped bases in read tracks?
+    stop_codon                         9     # Colour for stop codon
+    start_codon                        2     # Colour for start codon
+    codon                              249   # Colour for codons other than start and stop

 explainSamFlag
 ++++++++++++++